-Although the debate of gun control continues to develop, its perception of importance seems dependent on how recently incidents of mass violence occur.
-Nowhere is this seen more readily than in the areas of security employment for the schools and business in general.
+The effect of gun control on security employment is complicated.
+Although the debate on gun control continues to develop, its perception of importance seems dependent on how recent incidents of mass violence occur.
+Nowhere is this seen more readily than in the areas of security employment for the schools and businesses in general.

 Security Employment Increase In Schools